JohnLCaron/rlauxe/docs/SamplePopulations.md

 config.hasStyles -> config.cvrsHaveUndervotes (aka cvrsAreComplete)

-Otherwise, we need to create "Population" containers that know which contests are in it, and use these when choosing audit samples.
-Set hasStyle independently on each population (rather than globally on the audit), and use those when deciding the assort value when an MVR is missing a contest.
-This should be done for Polling assorters as well as Clca an OneAudit assorters.
+Otherwise, we need to create "Population" containers that know which contests may be in it, and use these when choosing audit samples.
+Set hasStyle (aka exactContests) = true if all cards int population have one ContestType.
+This is set independently on each population (rather than globally on the audit), and used when deciding the assort value when an MVR is missing a contest on Clca and OneAudit assorters.

-population.hasStyles -> population.knowExactContests = "we know exactly what contests are on all the cards in this population".
+I think hasStyle should be used for Polling assorters as well, which is not explicitly in SHANGRLA.

 ## Preliminaries